Custom Residential: Consulting Services

 Consulting, Education, Speaking

-We are available for a wide variety of consulting related to the built environment, in addition to our stand-alone Residential Project Definition Service listed above.
+We are available for a wide variety of consulting related to the built environment, in addition to our stand-alone Residential Project Definition Service and Developer Consulting Services listed above.
 Interested in getting our brains working with you on your project?
-Just reach out!
+Just reach out, or visit our dedicated consulting page.

 Marilyn is also available for education and speaking engagements; an adjunct professor since 2010, and a spirited, passionate, and engaging speaker, Marilyn is a regular guest lecturer, speaker, and podcast guest.
 To hear more of Marilyn’s voice, check out her Twitter feed, and also our press page.